Monomyth tropes well done (DeDisnification, Part 9A Addendum)

 And again, as she notes, The Unknown consists largely of a forest.
 And here is where my interest grew beyond Lee’s essay: she spent a lot of time discussing the elements that recall classic film and animation but the folklore was my interest—in fact, I’d say that OtGW’s creators used the references Lee talks about because they are the modern audience’s main connection to folkloric materials, and so made sense as a way to reach that audience and get this tale across to them.

 As to the mythical role of the woods, let me point to the same quote I did in the article to which this is an addendum:⁴

 Being deep in the forest at the house of the dwarfs, Snow White has symbolically returned to the mythic beginnings of time, the liminal period of chaos when the mysterious gods and ancestral creatures of creation were active.

-Even without the house of the dwarves, which serves only to deepen the mythic themes, the woods are a liminal and primal space.
-As Lee states, this is a common theme, particularly in folklore and myth, as Joseph Conrad tells us:⁵
+Even without the house of the dwarves, which serves only to deepen the mythic themes, the woods remain a liminal and primal space.
+As Lee states, this is a common theme, particularly in folklore and myth, as Joseph Conrad relates one branch of:⁵

 A very common [motif] that appears in Celtic myths, of someone who had followed the lure of a deer or animal that he has been following, and then carries him into a range of forest and landscape that he’s never been in before.

-While OtGW’s protagonists end up in the woods as a result of running away from the police, rather than chasing something, the trope remains nearly identical.
-And it doesn’t appear only in myths and folktales; Dante Alighieri’s Divine Comedy (Divina Commedia) opens:⁶
+While OtGW’s protagonists end up in the woods as a result of running away from the police rather than chasing something, the trope remains nearly identical.
+And it doesn’t appear only in myths and folktales; Dante Alighieri’s Divine Comedy opens:⁶

 Nel mezzo del cammin di nostra vita